Completion of the following courses for a letter grade:

 - Clinical Observation hours under the direct supervision of an Athletic Trainer (not to be completed prior to enrollment in ATHLTR 1811 & 1812)

-- 45 clinical observation hours under the direct supervision of a certified athletic trainer at the University of Pittsburgh
+- 45 clinical observation hours under the direct supervision of an athletic trainer at the University of Pittsburgh

 - Submit admissions application including technical standards for admission document

 - Personal interview with athletic training faculty